Viva Tacos

 Overview

-I completed this project for the Google UX Certificate.
 Viva Tacos is a fictional taco truck business located in the suburbs of a metropolitan area.
-Their goal is to bring authentic Mexican flavors and foods with healthy alternatives to their community, targeting customers that need meals on the go.
-I completed multiple rounds of wireframing, prototyping, and user testing, delivering a high-fidelity prototype with a full design system.
+Their goal is to bring authentic Mexican flavors and foods with healthy alternatives to their community, targeting customers looking for quick, on-the-go meals.

 Timeline